Eifel42/organicOilSupply/businessProcess.md

 ## Harvest

 A farmer harvests on the seed on a field.
 AddFarmer and Harvest are separate use cases.
 In a real business application, this is part of application administration.

 ![Harvest](images/harvest.jpeg)

 ## Press oil

+Press oil describes the process of pressing the seed.
+Only a Mill can press the seed.
+So you have to add the mill role to an address.

 ![Press oil](images/pressOil.jpeg)

 ## Bottling

+The Miller fills up the oil into the bottles.
+Each bottle has a volume of one Liter.
+If you have 10 Liters of seed, you get ten bottles.

 ![Bottling](images/bottling.jpeg)

 ## Deliver

+The Miller send the bottles back to the farm shop.

 ![deliver](images/delivery.jpeg)

 ## Get Delivery

+The shop got the delivery of the mill and but the bottles into the shops.
+Only the shop can use get delivery.
+You have to add an address to the shop role.

 ![get deliver](images/getDelivery.jpeg)

 ## Buy Bottle

+Buy bottle a customer buy a bottle in the shop.
+You have to add an address to the customer role.

 ![buy Bottle](images/buyBottle.jpeg)

 ## Farm Data

 ![farm data](images/FarmData.jpeg)

 ## Oil Production Data

 ![oil production](images/OilProductionData.jpeg)

 ## Bottle Data

 ![bottle data](images/bottleData.jpeg)